 The purchase or sale of a business can be broken down into Two Steps.

 - First, an Agreement of Purchase and Sale must be signed.

 - Second, the closing documents must be prepared to give effect to the transaction on the Closing Date.
 Otherwise, the assets, shares or the business cannot be legally transferred.

 Step One – The Agreement of Purchase and Sale

 In either case, a firm agreement must be negotiated and drafted.
 Sometimes real estate agents, brokers or even the parties themselves prepare and sign the agreement.
-In most cases however lawyers are retained before an agreement is signed, when the parties have a Letter of Intent (LOI) or are in mere discussions with each other.
-The lawyer then undertakes the back and forth negotiation with the other side, drafts and re-drafts the agreement.
+However, in most cases, lawyers are retained to help with the processes relevant to signing an agreement, drafting a Letter of Intent (LOI), or, simply, to the discussions that take place between the parties.
+The lawyer, then undertakes the back-and-forth negotiation with the other side and drafts and re-drafts the agreement.

 Any agreement, whether it be an Asset Purchase Agreement, Share Purchase Agreement, or Agreement of Purchase and Sale, will have a closing date.
 A Closing Date is the date in which both the parties agreed that the transaction will officially occur.
 Usually, the closing date occurs 30 to 60 days after an Agreement is signed.
 In this sense, a commercial transaction for the purchase or sale of a business is quite similar to a real estate purchase or sale.